 What is esophageal manometry?

-Esophageal manometry is a procedure for determining how well the muscle of the esophagus works when diseases of the muscle are suspected by measuring pressures (manometry) generated by the esophageal muscles.
+Esophageal manometry is a procedure for determining how the muscle of the esophagus and the sphincter (valve) works by measuring pressures (manometry) generated by the esophageal muscles and the sphincter.

 Get the latest treatment options.